jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 `rvm list known`

 That will get you a big long list of versions.
-Install any version using the following command (replace the version by the one you need) and ... answser "yes" to all the question RVM asks you.
+Install any version using the following command (replace the version by the one you need) and ... answser "yes" to all questions.

 `rvm install 2.2.3`

-You can then choose the version of Ruby you want to use amongst the ones RVM has availableon your machine:
+You can then choose the version of Ruby you want to use amongst the ones RVM has available on your machine:

 `rvm list` and `rvm --default use 2.2.3`